security-force-monitor/research-handbook/source/incidents.rst

 **Guidance for use**

-If the source for the incident states that specific units committed the alleged human rights violations described in the incident, we include these names in ``Incident: Perpetrator Unit``.
-The value in ``Incident: Perpetrator Unit`` will correspond to a value in ``Unit: Name``.
+If the source for the incident states that specific units committed the alleged human rights violations described in the incident, we include these names in ``Incident: Perpetrator Unit Name``.
+The value in ``Incident: Perpetrator Unit Name`` will correspond to a value in ``Unit: Name``.

-Here is an example of source material that contains information that would be included in ``Incident: Perpetrator Unit``:
+Here is an example of source material that contains information that would be included in ``Incident: Perpetrator Unit Name``:

     According to the United States Department of State, Bureau of Democracy, Human Rights and Labor: "On March 24, the JTF reportedly killed four men near Isaka in the Okrika Local Government Area, Rivers State, when they confronted them and other armed men attempting to hijack a barge.
 There was no investigation conducted."

-In this case, we would search ``Unit: Name`` for the canonical entry for "JTF" and include it in the field ``Incident: Perpetrator Unit``.
+In this case, we would search ``Unit: Name`` for the canonical entry for "JTF" and include it in the field ``Incident: Perpetrator Unit Name``.

 Incident: Perpetrator classification
 ------------------------------------